top of page

 • 4 min read

 Praia de Quarteira is a beautiful, accessible beach and the main beach of this small town of Quarteira in the Algarve.
-It is very beautiful and well frequented by locals as well as tourists.
-Once a village of fishermen, Quarteira has become a lively resort town, and it forms the principal part of it.
+It is very beautiful and well-visited by both locals and tourists.
+Once a village of fishermen, Quarteira has evolved into a lively resort town, forming the principal part of it.
 Golden sands and clear waters attract visitors to the beach.

 Overview Praia de Quarteira

-Praia de Quarteira is almost 2 kilometres long and is a popular place to relax, play beach sports, and sunbathe.
+Praia de Quarteira is almost 2 kilometres long and is a popular spot for relaxation, beach sports, and sunbathing.
 The beach is so long that it makes you want to walk on it for a long time.
 The soft sands and gentle waves seem to go on forever, especially to the east towards Praia de Faro.

 But even the most private sunbathers can't resist the warm, soft, golden sand.
-There are many high-rise apartments around the beach, but the beach is still well-kept and clean.
+There are many high-rise apartments surrounding the beach, but the beach remains well-maintained and clean.
 It will continue to be a great place for families or solo travellers to hang out.

 The stone breakwaters built parallel to the beach keep the water calm and blue, almost see-through.
-This advantage lets you swim in the shallow water that gets deeper as you go out.
-Be careful, though: the water gets deep quickly, so parents need to keep an eye on their little ones in the flooded areas.
+This advantage allows you to swim in the shallow water that gradually deepens as you move farther out.
+Be careful, though: the water can get deep quickly, so parents need to keep a close eye on their little ones in the flooded areas.

 Space to Enjoy